ShreyanshAtru/Persentation_code/README.md

   download ImageMagick

 Each slide have a picture and a watermark of nike logo.
-ImageMagik and wand is used to resie and process the picture .
+ImageMagik and wand is used to resie and process the picture.